TJEliot/mvp-starter/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.
-  Load the page, type in your name, and send your first tip!
+  Load the page, type in your name, and send your friends tips!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.